Nazulka/Visit-Kyrgyzstan/README.md

 * **[Adobe Photoshop Express](https://photoshop.adobe.com/)** - to resize some of the images used for the map section of the website.
 * **Google Fonts** - Roboto font has been used throughout the website.
 * **Google maps API** - used to embed Google Maps into the website, to provide users with the locations information.
-* **EmailJS API** - to create an email template and enable users to send emails directly without useing the server.
+* **EmailJS API** - to create an email template and enable users to send emails directly without using the server.
 * **SweetAlert2** - an interactive custom modal window, provides a status confirmation (success / fail) when users submit a form on the website.